fariz-codes/nda/README.md

 - Since the projects will be started in a **keep alive** mode, closing the browser window or the terminal (from where the NDA is launched) won't stop your NodeJs projects started by NDA.

-**Note** If the machine is restarted or NDA is stopped, it will stop all the projects started by the NDA.
+**Note** If the machine is restarted or NDA is stopped, all the projects started by the NDA will be stopped.

 :pushpin: **Start-on-boot** option is added in version 0.3.0.
 It will help to run NDA on the system boot.